posit-conf-2026/positron/README.md

-WORKSHOP_TITLE
+Getting Started with Positron: An AI-Ready Polyglot Workflow for Data Science
 ================

 ### posit::conf(2026)

-by INSTRUCTOR_NAME
+by François Michonneau and Garrett Grolemund

 -----

 INSTRUCTIONS FOR INSTRUCTORS: Please insert information about your workshop below.
 Then, add workshop content in the materials folder and link to each session’s materials from the schedule below.
-You are welcomed to add more rows to the schedule.
+You are welcome to add more rows to the schedule.
 We just ask that you take breaks at the specified times.
 Once you are done adding information, you can remove these instructions from the README.

 Alternatively, you can completely redo the organization of this repo  as a Quarto website or some other format you prefer to host your workshop materials.
 The only requirement is that your workshop materials are hosted here.